Gym Startup Cost

 Starting a gym business involves several key capital investments that are fundamental to the creation of a well-appointed salon space and a relaxing atmosphere for clients.

-Let’s begin by examining the critical capital investments necessary to kickstart your gym business:
+Let’s begin by examining the critical capital investments necessary to kick start your gym business:

 1. Real Estate (Lease or Purchase): $100,000 – $500,000